tpikonen/upm/README.md

 Install the patched vim-gnupg from https://github.com/tpikonen/vim-gnupg to vim plugin directory (usually `~/.vim/plugin`).

-If you want to use the remote access version rupm, copy it to the
-$PATH of the local system, and install upm and the patched vim-gnupg to the remote system.
+If you want to use the remote access version rupm, copy it along with upm to the $PATH of the local system, and install upm and, optionally, the patched vim-gnupg to the remote system.

 ## Usage